GUESTS OF HONOR

 KEN ROLSTON is a Bon Vivant, sage, folk singer and award-winning designer of pen-and-paper RPGs and supplements.
 He co-designed the 2nd edition of PARANOIA, wrote for RuneQuest, Ghostbusters, Stormbringer and not to forget Superworld, for which he created the eye-popping supplement Bad Medicine for Dr. Drugs (Greg Stafford just can't stop raving about it!).
 When dinosaurs ruled the earth, Ken served as roleplaying director for West End Games, Games Workshop and the Avalon Hill Game Company.
 As a video game designer, he was lead designer at Bethesda Softworks for The Elder Scrolls classics Morrowind and Oblivion.
 During his reign as RuneCzar at Avalon Hill, a period famously know as the RuneQuest Renaissance, he contributed his deathless prose and peerless editorial gifts to Sun County, River of Cradles, Shadows on the Borderland, Dorastor: Land of Doom and Strangers in Prax.
 Ken enjoyed his first stay with us in 2015 so much he wanted to be back for the next KRAKEN.
 Sadly he found out too late that there was a KRAKEN in 2016.
 We are happy that he will spend his yearly Euro-Geek-Jaunt with us again this year and has carved the dates for THE KRAKEN into his calendar.

 JASON DURALL got started in the RPG industry with Chaosium, playtesting and writing a tiny bit of Elric!
 He wrote Slaves of Fate for the ill-fated Dragon Lords of Melnibone.
 He's best-known for Basic Roleplaying and has worked on Cthulhu/BRP-based games such Magic World, The Laundry, World War Cthulhu, and Achtung!
 Cthulhu including Assault on the Mountains of Madness.
 Other work includes material for Amber Diceless Roleplaying, Conan the Roleplaying Game, The Lord of the Rings, Silver Age Sentinels, Supernatural, A Game of Thrones, Serenity, Battlestar Galactica and Lords of Gossamer & Shadow, a diceless roleplaying game from Rite Publishing.
 His professional career has largely been in the computer games industry, as lead worldbuilder for Shadowbane, creative lead for Wizard101 and Pirate101, writer and designer for several unannounced/defunct games, and most recently he was the lead designer on Drakensang Online in Berlin for two and a half years.
-Now a full-time writer and game developer, Jason is managing Modiphius's Robert E Howard's Conan: Adventures in an Age Undreamed Of, and their Star Trek Adventures game lines (among others), and is part of Chaosium's design team for the brand new version of RuneQuest, and will be contributing to and spearheading other projects to come.
+Now a full-time writer and game developer, Jason is managing Modiphius's Robert E Howard's Conan: Adventures in an Age Undreamed Of, and their Star Trek Adventures game lines (among others).
+Jason recently became Chaosium's line editor for RuneQuest: Roleplaying in Glorantha.
+He will be contributing to and spearheading other Chaosium projects to come.
 Eventually he will finish Interplanetary.
 He has no spare time.
 Oh and yeah: he is a Kickass GM.

 IAN BRUMBY is the head of Fenris Games the wargaming and roleplaying supply store that achieved immortal fame by sculpting the incredible Cthulhu Wars and Glorantha: The Gods War miniatures for Sandy Petersen.
 Besides being an longtime gaming enthusiast Ian is a professional industrial modelmaker who previously worked for television, film fx, advertising, museums and exhibitions before setting up shop with his modelmaker brother Jo to found Fenris Games.
 Ian will show his exemplary work in the panel The Making of Awesome by showing us a step-by-step process of the making of a marvelous Gods War miniature from a Dan Barker concept art to a finished sculpt.
 THE KRAKEN looks forward celebrating a man that helped furthering the fame of the Cthulhu Mythos and Glorantha with his work.
 And this year he is really going to make it!